nitindermohan/oak-new-docs/content/docs/getting-started/oak-environment/your-first-worker.md

 {{< /callout >}}

 {{< callout context="caution" title="Network Configuration" icon="outline/alert-triangle">}}
 If you run into a restricted network (e.g., on a cloud VM) you need to configure the firewall rules and the NetManager component accordingly.
-Please refer to: [NetworkConfiguration](#advanced-network-configuration)
+Please refer to: [Firewall Setup](../firewall-configuration)
 {{< /callout >}}

 ### Shutdown a Worker